siemens/LightweightCmpRa/doc/config/README.md

 until a fully matching entry was found.
 This first matching entry is then used and controls the further processing of the message.

+For `UpstreamInterface` also each array entry may have a **bodyType** included.

+The value of the **bodyType** is a number (0, 2, 7, 11, 21) or a string (`"ir"`, `"cr"`, `"kur"`, `"rr"`, `"genm"`).

+While processing the CMP messages of a transaction, the bodyType of the first request starting the transaction and a certProfile optionally given in the message header are matched against the array entries until a fully matching entry was found.
+This first matching entry is then used and controls the further processing of the message.

 For the `SupportMessageHandlerInterface` object value each array entry the implicit bodyType is `"genm"` and it may have a **certProfile** and/or an **InfoTypeOid** included.